 - Then scoop out the insides, spray with the solution shown below to preserve them as long as possible

 - Place 1-2 flameless tea lights on the bottom and lower the top back on

 - These are best for kids and are inexpensive to buy too…no worries about blowing them out at the end of the night either.

 - If you want to have some added fun you should try cooking a pumpkin!
-Takes just 15 minutes and then you can make homemade pumpkin butter.
+Takes just 15 minutes and then you can make homemade pumpkin butter and pumpkin zucchini muffins.

 If you want your pumpkins to last as long as possible make this simple solution below and spray inside so it won’t wilt right after you carve it!

 - Remove dirt-wipe the outside of the pumpkin using a damp cloth.

-- Make a bleach solution using 1 tbs. of bleach for every 4 cups of water, and put it in a spray bottle.
+- Make a bleach solution using 1 tbs. of bleach for every 4 cups of water.
+Put it in a spray bottle.

 - Spray the pumpkin inside and on any cut areas of the pumpkin with this mixture.
-It will kill a lot of the bacteria which will mean that it will take longer to create mold and eventually rotting.
+It will kill a lot of the bacteria.
+This will mean that it will take longer to create mold and eventually rotting.

 - Rub all of the cut areas with vaseline.
 This will help keep the mold away longer and slow down the shrinking pumpkin you see after it’s been cut

 Wipe away extra vaseline and spray solution with a paper towel.